High harmonics from backscattering of delocalized electrons: Abstract

 \section{Abstract}

-Electron backscattering is introduced as mechanism to enhance high-harmonic generation in solid-state like systems with broken translational symmetry.
-As a paradigmatic example we derive for a finite chain of $N$ atoms the harmonic cut-off through backscattering of electrons in the conduction band from the edges of the chain.
-We also demonstrate a maximum in the yield of the high harmonics from the conduction band if twice the quiver amplitude of the driven electrons equals the length of the chain.
-High-harmonic spectra as a function of photon energy are shown to be equivalent if the ratio of chain length to the wavelength of the light is kept constant.
-Our quantum results are corroborated by a (semi-)classical trajectory model with refined spatial properties required to describe dynamics with trajectories in the presence of broken translational symmetry.
+It is shown that electron backscattering can enhance high-harmonic generation in periodic systems with broken translational symmetry.
+Paradigmatically, we derive for a finite chain of atoms the harmonic cutoff due to electrons backscattered from the edges of the chain and demonstrate a maximum in the harmonic yield if twice the quiver amplitude of the driven electrons equals the chain length.
+For an intuitive understanding of our quantum results we develop a refined semiclassical trajectory model with finite electron-hole separation after tunneling.
+We demonstrate that the same ``tunnel exit'' also holds for interband harmonics in conventional periodic solid-state systems.

 Since the pioneering experiment by Ghimire et al.\ \cite{ghdi+11} high-harmonic generation (HHG) with strong laser fields applied to solids has been a focus of experimental and theoretical research with first reviews available \cite{vabr17,ghre19,yuji+19}.
 The so-called ``three-step model'' \cite{leba+94} is key to understand the microscopic electron dynamics of HHG in atoms and molecules semi-classically in terms of classical trajectories \cite{saro99}.
-It has been adapted successfully for interband HHG in solids \cite{vamc+14,vamc+15,paer+20}, suggesting that fundamental properties of high harmonics are ruled by the same basic principles from atoms to the solid state.
+It has been adapted successfully for interband HHG in solids \cite{vamc+14,vamc+15,paer+20}, suggesting that fundamental properties of high harmonics are ruled by the same basic principles from atoms to solids.
 On the other hand, a solid-state environment should offer more possibilities to influence these phenomena than an atom due to the larger structural complexity and variability \cite{ndgh+16,tamu+17,baha18,luwo18,siji+19}.
-Indeed, under suitable conditions, a solid-state HHG spectrum exhibits several cut-offs \cite{ndgh+16,iksh+17} due to the (band-)structured continuum of solid-state electrons, in contrast to the single atomic cut-off.
+Indeed, under suitable conditions, a solid-state HHG spectrum exhibits several cutoffs \cite{ndgh+16,iksh+17} due to the \mbox{(band-)}\discretionary{}{}{}structured continuum of electrons, in contrast to the single atomic cutoff.